Freight Shipping from Raleigh to Denver

 How much does it cost to ship freight from Raleigh to Denver?

-Full truckload (FTL) rates from Raleigh, NC to Denver, CO currently range from $4,081-$5,030 for a standard dry van load over the 1,898-mile route.
+Full truckload (FTL) rates from Raleigh, NC to Denver, CO currently range $4,081-$5,030 (roughly $2.18-$2.67 per mile over 1,898 miles).
 LTL shipments typically cost $1,244-$2,013 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Raleigh to Denver?